Nho89/bons-app-gallery/README.md

+# BonsApp Gallery | React.js 📝⚛️
+App made to practice the CRUD (Create, Read, Update and Delete) of React.js with Node.js.

 #   Objetiv proyect
 - For this project, the front-end development of a data management web application must be carried out.
 - The application must be made with React and must make CRUD requests over a mock API.